BY SOFO ARCHON

 Forgiveness is entirely out of the question.
 How could you forgive someone who HURT you?
 And, more importantly, how could you forgive someone who hurt YOU?

 To the wounded ego, forgiveness implies not standing up for itself.
 Hence, giving in to it appears like self-betrayal.
 And since the ego is obsessed with itself, it doesn’t give a shit about forgiveness.
 Its kingdom is under attack and it urgently needs to fight back to win the battle ahead in order to remain seated in the king’s chair.
 Only this way will it be able to feel strong, powerful and proud again.

 Forgiveness Requires Strength

-Forgiveness, we tend to think, is for the weak — that is, for those who don’t possess the will and courage to protect themselves against the evil.
+Forgiveness, we tend to think, is for the weak — that is, for those who don’t possess the will and courage to fight back against the evil.
 It’s for those whose heart is so vulnerable and fragile that anyone and at any time could take it into their hands and tear it apart without experiencing the least resistance.

 Yet this couldn’t be further from the truth.
 The capacity to forgive is actually a sign of emotional strength.
 To stay open, trusting and loving in an unkind, competitive and often cruel environment is one of the most courageous things you could do.
 To allow your heart to be the decision-maker in a world that is run by cunning brains is one of the most difficult psychological feats you can accomplish.
 To practice compassion and offer second chances to those who’ve shown bad intentions towards you requires integrity, fearlessness and resilience.